 Vitamin D promotes strong teeth in much the same way it strengthens bones, by increasing calcium production.
 Vitamin D has also been shown to aid in prevalence of specific antimicrobial peptides that target the oral bacteria that cause tooth decay.
 A little time in the sun gives patients a real advantage against cavities.

 Boost Your Vitamin D

 Get outside!
 The fresh air will not only makes you feel better, but exercise is good for your heart and your teeth.
 Other ways of increasing your vitamin D include taking approved supplements and eating foods containing fish, egg yolk, and fortified dairy products.

 Always Maintain Good Oral Habits

 While getting out in the sun gives you an advantage, preventive care is required for warding off tooth decay.
 Avoid foods and drinks high in sugars and starches.
 These increase the amount of harmful bacteria and acids in your mouth.
 Brushing your teeth at least twice a day and flossing once will remove bacteria, plaque, and food particles caught between teeth.
-In addition, attend regular checkups and cleanings, this allows Dr. Greenfield and our team to watch for the early warning signs of tooth decay and gum disease.
+In addition, attend regular and cleanings, this allows Dr. Greenfield and our team to watch for the early warning signs of tooth decay and gum disease.
 Following these simple measures will help you avoid expensive and invasive procedures, as well as promote good overall health.

 Schedule a Visit with Your Lake Orion Dentist

-If you are having oral health issues, or just need a cleaning, call Lake Orion Family Dentistry at 248-693-6213 today to schedule an appointment.
+If you are having issues, or just need a cleaning, call Lake Orion Family Dentistry at 248-693-6213 today to schedule an appointment.
 We proudly serve families from Clarkston, Auburn Hills, Oxford, and Rochester Hills, as well as many other areas in southeast Michigan.